-We’re starting January with a simple veggie recipe, as we’re probably all watching the nursing some headaches and watching the scale.
+We’re starting January with a simple veggie recipe, as we’re probably all nursing some headaches and watching the scale.
 Aubergine and spice also makes a very warming combination, so it’s good for the winter months!
 The recipe does require oyster sauce, but if you can making a vegetarian version then you can get vegetarian oyster sauce made from mushrooms instead.

 Aubergine and long beans is a traditional recipe from everyday Chinese cooking, and as neither of these are fast cooking vegetables, you don’t actually need to make it in a wok, and can use a flat pan for the same effect.
 (It’s strictly speaking not a stir-fry dish but a dry-fried dish.)
 Also, if it’s hard to get hold of long beans, it’s possible to substitute it with green beans.
 I’m demonstrating both in this recipe.